 - Failure to identify income that is attributable to U.S. business activity.

-The primary manner through which whistleblowers can report tax fraud is through the IRS Whistleblower Reward Program, which covers underpayments of federal taxes and related penalties and proceeds.
-Certain states allow whistleblowers to pursue state tax-related claims through their false claims act statutes or other statutory or administrative mechanisms.
+The primary manner through which whistleblowers can report tax fraud in New York is through the IRS Whistleblower Reward Program, which covers underpayments of federal taxes and related penalties and proceeds.
+Certain states, like New York, allow whistleblowers to pursue state tax-related claims through their false claims act statutes or other statutory or administrative mechanisms.

 Individuals who follow the procedures of the IRS Whistleblower Program and whose information leads to the recovery of over $2 million in proceeds may be eligible for financial awards equal to 15 to 30 percent of the proceeds collected.
 The IRS will take all appropriate measures to protect the anonymity of whistleblowers and does not personally identify whistleblowers even when making and announcing its whistleblower awards.